nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ##### Find a Way to Express What Moves You

-In [Creativity](TODO), John Cleese counsels us to "write about what you know," because:
+In [Creativity](https://amzn.to/3p14JkC), John Cleese counsels us to "write about what you know," because:

 > ... you are most likely to be creative in an area that you already know and care about.

 ##### Look at Problems From As Many Viewpoints as Possible

-In [The Art of ...: Learning ...](TODO), Hamming recommends the use of analogy, stating that it is probably "the most important tool in creativity".
+In [The Art of Doing Science and Engineering: Learning to Learn](https://amzn.to/3pRfkzV), Hamming recommends the use of analogy, stating that it is probably "the most important tool in creativity".
 TODO:

 “Something seems like something else which we knew in the past.”